 As mentioned above, the Insolvency Act defines netting agreement as an agreement "in relation to present or future financial contracts", the (presumably unintended) consequence being that if financial contracts have been entered into before 16 August 2004 it would take a further financial contract to bring the netting agreement within the scope of the Insolvency Act.
-Otherwise, the Insolvency Act is clear on its face that it is not possible to challenge a netting agreement on the basis that it constitutes a preference or transaction at an undervalue.
+Otherwise, the Insolvency Act is clear on its face that a netting agreement is legally enforceable against a party notwithstanding that it constitutes a preference, an undervalue transaction, a voidable floating charge or an extortionate credit transaction.